 Why can’t vegetables be plentiful and yummy all year long?
-I don’t know but I intend to enjoy them while they’re around, using this Summer Vegetable Tian is the perfect easy side to showcase the medley of delicious vegetables the summer has to offer.
+I don’t know, but I intend to enjoy them while they’re around.
+This Summer Vegetable Tian is the perfect easy side to showcase the medley of delicious vegetables the summer has to offer.

-I like to enjoy vegetables and their natural subtle flavors.
-I’m not all for frying or smothering with thick, rich sauces… but sometimes, I want something a little more.
-This vegetable tian lands half way between both worlds.
-The vegetables are sliced thin, seasoned only with a little salt, pepper, and thyme and then topped with just a small amount of flavorful cheese.
+I like to enjoy the natural subtle flavors of vegetables.
+I’m not all for frying or smothering with thick, rich sauces, but sometimes I want something a little more.
+This Summer Vegetable Tian lands half way between both worlds.
+The vegetables are sliced thin, seasoned only with a little salt, pepper, and thyme, and then topped with just a small amount of flavorful cheese.
 Roasting the vegetables magnifies their flavor and gives them just a hint of sweetness.
-It’s veggie-tastic.
+It’s veggietastic.

 Creamy cheeses work really well with this dish but I happened to have a four cheese Italian blend on hand so I used that.